thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 ### Version Control Everything

-Everything we need to build, test, deploy, release and run our application must be kept under Version Control.
-This means we version production code, obviously, but also all of our tests, application and system configurations, database schema migrations, all the infrastructure required to run the system, but also documentation, [decision records](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions.html) and [runbooks](https://www.pagerduty.com/resources/automation/learn/what-is-a-runbook/) to maintain and keep the application available.

 This is a [foundational practice to succeed with Continuous Integration]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-1-version-control-everything).

 [*Continuous Integration*](#continuous-integration) is a state we accomplish as a team, not as an individual.
-Subsequently, to work as a team, we need a way to coordinate production code, test code, build and deploy scripts, and many other aspects.
+Subsequently, to work as a team, we need a way to coordinate code.

+Therefore, everything we need to build, test, deploy, release and run our application must be kept under Version Control.
+This means we version production code, obviously, but also all of our tests, application and system configurations, database schema migrations, all the infrastructure required to run the system, but also documentation, [decision records](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions.html) and [runbooks](https://www.pagerduty.com/resources/automation/learn/what-is-a-runbook/) to maintain and keep the application available.

 Without version control, we miss a single source of truth.
 Releasing a piece of software becomes a marathon of chasing bits and pieces of code on engineers' machines or shared network drives.
 It also becomes quite challenging to roll back to a previous version known to be good, due to a lack of a single source of truth.